top of page

 Topics include:

-• Competency-based training for staff in shared living settings.
+• Competency-based workforce frameworks for SIL and shared living environments

-Outcome: Providers will leave with actionable strategies to maintain a skilled, compliant, and capable workforce.
+Outcome: Providers will leave with practical strategies to strengthen workforce governance, embed capability assurance systems, and maintain a compliant, skilled, and risk-aware workforce aligned with 2026 SIL regulatory expectations.

 Sponsorship opportunities